Perspective | The U.S. shows all the signs of a country spiraling toward political violence

 * * *

 In the United States, however, resilience has been weakening, even as our risk factors increase.
 We are among the world’s most polarized countries.
 Racial, ideological, religious and geographic identities reinforce one another, exacerbating partisan division rather than offering alternative connections.
-Trust in the government is at a near-historic low of 17 percent, and 79 percent of Americans think there’s too little trust betwen citizens.
+Trust in the government is at a near-historic low of 17 percent, and 79 percent of Americans think there’s too little trust between citizens.
 Meanwhile, institutional guardrails are eroding.
 Gridlock and decline define Congress.
 Opinions about the Supreme Court are increasingly driven by partisanship.
 The Republican Party has set aside professed values to rally behind a personality.

 As resilience fades and risks rise, society begins to break.
 People lose faith in established parties and processes.
 They begin to look to outsiders who promise to “fix it.”
 Politicians who see a path to power by enabling violence pose the greatest danger.
 They test the system to gauge costs and benefits.
 If they are shut out of mainstream political parties, as the Brits, Finns and Belgians did to homegrown fascist leaders in the 1930s and 1940s, societies can move on peacefully.
 Republican voters similarly succeeded in preventing nativist Pat Buchanan from running on their ticket in 2000.
 But by 2016, the GOP, weakened by the tea party’s rise, couldn’t stop Donald Trump from taking over.